foundationmsf/improc/pellet_labels/ENSEMBLE.md

 out-of-distribution misclassification data. ensemble_evaluation.ipynb is a simple notebook to load and visualize that evaluation data (potentially comparing different runs of evaluation)

-## Package the ensemble model

-package_ensemble.py lets you load ensemble models from Google Storage and repackage them into a single graph (more performant) with an additional final layer that implements an entropy threshold (currently the best result reached through multiple evaluation).
-You can do so with:

-> `python3 package_ensemble.py --job-dir gs://pellet_labels/pellet_labels_63_classes1`

-## Test the ensemble model

-After packaging it, check everything looks good by evaluating it against the valid data set with:

-> `python3 test_model.py --data-files ./data/amman_atb_data.zip ./data/i2a_atb_data.zip`